Sustainability certifications are labels that show a product, service, or company meets certain environmental, social, or non-toxic standards.

 Relates to: Indoor air quality certification for products such as building materials, furniture, electronics, and cleaning products

-Requirements: GREENGUARD Gold builds on the standard GREENGUARD Certification by imposing stricter limits on chemical emissions, particularly volatile organic compounds (VOCs).
+What are the Requirements: GREENGUARD Gold builds on the standard GREENGUARD Certification by imposing stricter limits on chemical emissions, particularly volatile organic compounds (VOCs).
 The certification process includes rigorous testing in controlled environmental chambers to measure emissions of over 360 VOCs, including formaldehyde.
 Products must also adhere to the California Department of Public Health (CDPH) Standard Method for VOC emissions.

-Description: GREENGUARD Gold Certification provides a higher level of assurance than standard GREENGUARD Certification by ensuring that certified products meet the most stringent chemical emission limits.
+What does it mean: GREENGUARD Gold Certification provides a higher level of assurance than standard GREENGUARD Certification by ensuring that certified products meet the most stringent chemical emission limits.
 Look for this label in settings where vulnerable people, such as children and individuals with respiratory sensitivities, may be affected.

 Link: UL GREENGUARD Certification